Force over Distance: Chapter 14

 “They're hers.”
 Rush said.
 “She insists on giving them to me at intervals, even though I keep informing her that intermittent power bars do not stand between me and starvation.”

-“I think you've contextualized the whole experience enough,” Rush commented, having picked up on at least some of Young's thoughts.
+“I think you've contextualized the whole experience enough,” Rush said, having picked up on at least some of Young’s thoughts.
 “I'd just eat it.”

 He opened his eyes to find Rush watching him, eyebrows quirked.
 “That,” he said, “was indecent.”
-The scientist's tone radiated disdain, which was entirely belied by the dry amusement Young felt coming through their link.
-“You want the rest of the thing?
+The scientist's tone radiated disdain, but Young felt dry amusement through their link.
+“Y’want the rest of the thing?
 I could leave you two alone together.”

 “Oh give it a rest,” Young said.
 “You've been eating these the whole time.”